 Education: Brigitte is Registered Psychotherapist with an undergraduate degree in Hon.
 B.A.
 Psychology from McMaster University.
 She has over 18 years’ experience working in an interdisciplinary environment.
 Her specialty is working with adults in the treatment of complex medical, psychological-psychiatric cases including those surviving serious injury, suffering pain and trauma, and with couples suffering marital and intimacy difficulties.

-Offices: Hamilton/ Oakville
+Offices: Hamilton and Oakville

 Focus: Child & Adolescent, Individual, Addiction, Depression/Anxiety, Christian Counselling